Capsule Wardrobe Guide | Ministry of Supply

 Capsule Wardrobe Guide

 Simple mornings start with fewer decisions.
-Most people spend the majority of their time wearing just 20% of their clothes, and that other 80% is occupying not only their closet, but their mind.
+People spend the majority of their life wearing just 20% of their clothing, with the other 80% crowding not only your closet, but your mind.

-A capsule wardrobe aims to tackle this issue with versatile items that can be effortlessly styled and cared for together, reducing excess decisions to save time (and stress) throughout the day.
-Here are our tips for those looking to rebuild their wardrobe with fewer, better pieces that will cover all occasions and activities.
+Our capsule wardrobes are engineered to tackle this issue, with versatile, easy care pieces that slot seamlessly into any outfit, reducing excess decision making and giving you more time to get things done.

 Bridge use-case gaps with wear-anywhere staples and eliminate single-use items.